-Using a single point laser, data is captured remotely and at a speed and level of detail that conventional survey techniques cannot match.
+3D laser scanning collects data points from a building or structure remotely and at a speed and level of detail that conventional survey techniques cannot match.
 It is a non-invasive technology that captures a set of data points (the point cloud) and maps them on a grid coordinate of x, y and z.

-What are the benefits of a 3D laser scan?
+What are the benefits of this type of survey?

 What can you expect from our surveys?